APPLYING FOR A MUSIC DEGREE

 - LAMP-Master of Education Degree

-Master of Music Education degrees are offered through the Judith Herb College of Education, Health Science and Human Service (JHCEHSHS).
+Master of Music Education degrees are offered through the Judith Herb College of Education.
 Visit the college's degree catalog page for more information.
 The master of music education degree requires a minimum of 36 semester hours of coursework.
 Required courses include a research course (3 hours), a minimum of two ensembles (2 hours), a project or thesis (3 hours) and the college's (Judith Herb College of Education, Health Science and Human Service) core of 12 semester hours.
 Other course selections are in music education and areas that require further study, based on entrance exam results.

 Student Learning Outcomes in the Master of Music Education